Degrees & Programs

 Students desiring to pursue a veterinary medicine career can complete, at Tarleton, all necessary prerequisites for application to the professional Doctor of Veterinary Medicine (DVM) program at Texas A&M University and other professional veterinary medicine schools.
 Acceptance into the DVM program is quite competitive, and pre-vet students are encouraged to work closely with their academic advisor in planning their individual programs of study.
 The completed pre-vet curriculum leads to the Bachelors of Science degree in Animal Science.

-Bachelors of Science in Animal Science – Range Management
+Bachelors of Science in Animal Science – Range and Ranch Management

 This concentration is similar to the Animal Production Concentration but provides students an additional emphasis in range production.
 Students completing this concentration will have an understanding of animal production in range conditions typically found in the western U. S.